-Adding a psychology minor provides an additional area of competency and can benefit students who are majoring in fields as varied communications, English, and IST, just to name a few, and to students taking a pre-med curriculum or planning to attend law school.
-For example, pre-med studentsenrolledin natural science majors, in Biobehavioral Health, and Administration of Justicemay find the psychology minor invaluable for understanding lifespan development, health and well-being, and abnormal and clinical psychology.
+Adding a Psychology Minor provides an additional area of competency and can benefit students who are majoring in a variety of fields, and to students taking a pre-med curriculum or planning to attend law school.
+For example, pre-med students enrolled in natural science majors, in Biobehavioral Health, an Administration of Justice may find the Psychology Minor invaluable for understanding lifespan development, health and well-being, and abnormal and clinical psychology.

 Students who minor in psychology may also qualify for Psi Chi, the international honor society in psychology.